glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

   Includes a generic cache dependency mechanism which acts as a common base.
 Not the most efficient but intent is to later introduce cache dependency managers which utilise specific features of the cache engine to maximise performance.

+  2 Forms of cache dependencies are initially supported.
+  1. Associated Cache depndency items
+  2. Cache groups

-* Modifying configuration to support storing values in AppSettings section using "CacheAdapter." as keyprefix This means you can use the same named config settings in <appSettings> section(or in a separate appSettings file) as long as you prefix the appSetting with 'CacheAdapter.'
+* Modifying configuration to support storing values in AppSettings section using "Cache." as keyprefix This means you can use the same named config settings in <appSettings> section(or in a separate appSettings file) as long as you prefix the appSetting with 'Cache.'
   For example, the main config section has:
     <Glav.CacheAdapter.MainConfig>
       <setting name="CacheToUse" serializeAs="String">